thubregtsen/qhack/submission/blogpost.md

 ## Advantage of Training

-The dataset we consider for the training evaluation is the `DoubleCake` dataset specifically created in this project.
+Our obsession with food made us elaborate our own dataset specifically for this project - the `DoubleCake`.
 It has two features per sample and labels in two classes, the instance we consider contains 12 samples in total.
 In order to assess the benefits of optimising the trainable QEK via its alignment, we compare it to the QEK at random parameters.
 For each of the two parameter settings, we then train an SVM on the respective QEK and obtain a classification performance for our chosen dataset.

 <p align="center">
 <img src="./blogpost_img/before_after_comparison_dualcake.png" alt="Comparison of decision boundaries before and after kernel training." width="550"/>
 </p>

-We find that the optimized QEK yields perfect classification of the data after training the SVM whereas the randomized parameter QEK fail to classify the entire dataset correctly obtaining only 58% accuracy.
+We find that the optimized QEK yields perfect classification of the data after training the SVM whereas the randomized parameter QEK fails to classify the entire dataset correctly, obtaining only 58% accuracy.
-This demonstrates increased classification capabilities of an alignment-trained QEK for a small and simple dataset as trained QEK adapts to the particular structure of the training data.
+This demonstrates increased classification capabilities of an alignment-trained QEK for a small and simple dataset as the trained QEK adapts to the particular structure of the training data.

 ## Noise Issues
 When looking forward to boosting classification tasks with trainable circuits, the influence of measurement or sampling noise certainly is an important aspect.